- Why Can’t I Sleep Through The Night?

 Understanding the Power of Sleep

 A lot of us feel like we have to sleep as little as possible.
-Needless to say, many things appear more important and interesting than having extra hours of sleep.
+Many things appear more important and interesting than having extra hours of sleep.

 What we don’t know is that sleep is just as important as nutrition and exercise to achieve great health.
 How much and how well a person sleeps greatly affects his overall performance, productivity, mental sharpness, emotional stability, and even his weight.